Internet in Malaysia: Telekom Malaysia

-For a long time, the international routing of Malaysian telecommunications companies has been criticized.
-For example, if Telekom Malaysia is connected to a server located in mainland China, it needs to go to Europe and then connect to PoP(s) for mainland China telecommunications companies such as China Telecom at Europe.
-Then, only the data packet will transfer to the China backbone network.
-This connection method made the latency and connection quality to connect to China Server from TM users become worst.
+For a long time, there has been criticism surrounding the international routing of Malaysian telecommunications companies.
+One example is Telekom Malaysia (TM), which faces a cumbersome connection process when linking to a server located in mainland China.
+To reach China Telecom, for instance, Telekom Malaysia's data packets have to travel through Europe and connect to Points of Presence (PoPs) for Chinese telecommunications companies before finally reaching the China backbone network.
+This routing method significantly degrades latency and connection quality for TM users attempting to connect to Chinese servers.

-In addition, Telekom Malaysia's routing to some Cloudflare's IP isn't very good.
-Although it is Anycast IP, most TM users will be bypassed to Osaka, Japan or Hong Kong, China and connected to Cloudflare PoP in Osaka or Hong Kong, which brings a bad experience to users.
+Additionally, Telekom Malaysia's routing to certain Cloudflare IP addresses leaves much to be desired.
+Despite the implementation of Anycast IP, most TM users are redirected to Osaka, Japan, or Hong Kong, China before being connected to the Cloudflare PoP in either of those locations.
+This routing practice leads to a subpar user experience.

-Furthermore, the internet to Singapore datacenters can be seen congested, everyday from afternoon to midnight.
-This problem brings a direct impact to the users of Facebook, Twitter, Telegram, Instagram, gaming servers, voice servers that have their server hosted in Singapore.
-With the severity of COVID-19 pandemic in Malaysia, government have urged citizens to Work From Home, also contributed the matter of congested networks for Telekom Malaysia to International Servers.
-To make the matter worse, the degradation of Quality of Service have been complained by the Telekom Malaysia Internet users and have been actively ignored by Telekom Malaysia with closing reports regarding the complains with no action taken or updates.
-Moreover, there is some of other users take the report to Malaysia Communication and Multimedia Commissioner, but with to no avail and yet a response from the authority.
+Furthermore, there is a persistent issue of internet congestion between Malaysia and Singapore data centers, particularly during the afternoon to midnight period.
+This congestion directly affects users accessing platforms such as Facebook, Twitter, Telegram, Instagram, gaming servers, and voice servers that have their servers hosted in Singapore.
+The severity of the COVID-19 pandemic in Malaysia, which has prompted the government to encourage citizens to work from home, has exacerbated the problem of congested networks for Telekom Malaysia's international connections.
+To compound matters, TM users have voiced complaints about the degradation of the quality of service, which have been consistently ignored by the company.
+Reports submitted by users to the Malaysia Communication and Multimedia Commissioner have also failed to yield any response from the authorities.